algony-tony/Python3-Fp-growth/Readme.md

 Python FP-Growth
 ================

+## Announce:
+This Project is fork from [enaeseth](https://github.com/enaeseth)'s open source Project [Python FP-Growth](https://github.com/enaeseth/python-fp-growth).
+Seace that the project haven't been maintained for several years, I decide to fork a new project for python3's version.

 This module provides a pure Python implementation of the FP-growth algorithm for finding frequent itemsets.
 FP-growth exploits an (often-valid) assumption that many transactions will have items in common to build a prefix tree.
 If the